 Sefton Council

 Sefton is within the top third of most deprived council areas across England.
-However, they’re taking significant steps to improve this, and they’re bringing residents along for the decision-making process.
-Current large projects include a big project improving Southport’s waterfront; travel and transport improvements; and a clean air action plan, on all of which they’ve invited residents to give feedback via Citizen Space.
+However, the local government is taking significant steps to improve this, and they’re bringing residents along for the decision-making process.
+Current large projects include a big project improving Southport’s waterfront; travel and local transport improvements; and a clean air action plan, on all of which they’ve invited residents to give feedback via Citizen Space.

 They’re using Pages to keep everyone updated on current, past and future engagement opportunities, as well as their outcomes and the status of each project.